ingrammicro-xvantage/xi-sdk-csharp/README.md

-# xi-sdk-csharp - the C# library for the Reseller API Documentation - United States
+# xi-sdk-resellers-csharp - the C# library for the Reseller API Documentation

 For Resellers. <br>
 Who are looking to Innovate with Ingram Micro's API SolutionsAutomate your eCommerce with our offering of APIs and Webhooks to create a seamless experience for your customers.